“How are your assets distributed after death?”

 Secondly, consider making a Will.
 This will ensure all your assets will be distributed according to your wishes.

-And lastly, make a CPF nomination.
+Thirdly, make a CPF nomination.
 Why?
 Because you’re unable to include CPF monies in your Will.

 It seems daunting but you just need to allocate a small amount of time to complete them.